 Summer Strut performances are professionally recorded.
 You can order a copy of the DVD for delivery to The Studio.

 ARE VOLUNTEERS RECRUITED TO HELP WITH SUMMER STRUT?

 - Class Moms ensure dancers are safe and accounted for when not on stage.

 - Security helpers check dancers in on arrival at the theatre and check them out when they are picked up.
 They also help ensure that only authorized volunteers are backstage and in dressing rooms.

 - Ushers escort ticket-holders to their seats, distribute programs and open doors at intermission.

 - Front of house helpers collect tickets and hand out programs.

 A dancer’s fees depend on the number of classes and optional competitive dances the dancer registers to take.
-Fees are due in two installments, on registration and by January 28.
+Fees are due in two instalments, on registration and by January 15th.
 For details about fees, the dance schedule and registration, review the information on the .
-Each May we offer a 10% discount for those who wish to register early for Fall classes only.
-This discount is offered from May 1st through may 31st. page
+Each May we offer a 10% discount for those who wish to register early for the following dance year.
+This discount is offered from May 1st through May 31st ONLY. page

 No. The dance teacher may recommend it.
 But whether or not a dancer takes exams is up to the dancer and the dancer’s parents.